 Concept 1 (from above)

 I’ve found over the years that techies love to speak in jargon, using foreign sounding language that makes zero sense to the average reader.
 I don’t want that here.
-My goal is to reveal the truth in an honest and straight forward way.
-I’ve found that it’s possible to understand complicated topics at a rudimentary level if you can frame things with everyday meaning, and organize your research into manageable chunks.
+My goal is to help you make sound decisions in a clear and logical way.
+I’ve found that it’s possible to understand complicated topics at a rudimentary level if you can frame things with everyday meaning, while organizing your research into manageable chunks.
 This allows you to grasp advanced subject matter a lot better as well, if you know the basics and your notes are organized.
 There’s nothing wrong with layman’s terms!

-My Resource page is about helping you understand things in this way.
+My Resources page is about helping you understand things in this way.

 Tie in the “Home” part in a subtle and clever way.